-Requir red Argument Description No -?
+Requir ed Argument Description No -?
 Prints usage information.
 No -d delimiter Sets instance/status delimiter.
-This appears only when running in synchronous mode.
-For information about synchronous mode, see the description of the $-w$ argument.
-No -e Use a secure HTTPS connection for communication with the Spectrum [TM] Technology Platform server.
+This appears in synchronous output only.
+No -e Use a secure HTTPS connection for communication with the SpectrumTM Technology Platform server.
 No -f property file Specifies a path to a job property file.
 A job property file contains job executor arguments.
-For more information on job property files, see Using a Job Property File on page 145.
+For more information on job property files, see Using a Job Property File on page 152.
+No -h host name Specifies the name or IP address of the Spectrum [TM] Technology Platform server.

-Required Argument Description No -h host name Specifies the name or IP address of the SpectrumTM Technology Platform server.
-No -i poll interval Specifies how often to check for completed jobs, in seconds.
+Required d Argument Description No -i poll interval Specifies how often to check for completed jobs, in seconds.
 This applies only in synchronous mode.
 Yes -j job name A comma-separated list of jobs to run.
 Job names are case-sensitive.
 Jobs are started in the order listed.
 No -n email list Specifies a comma-separated list of additional email addresses for configured job notifications.
 No -∘ property file Specifies a path to a dataflow options property file.
 Use a dataflow options property file to set options for stages in the dataflow.
 In order to set dataflow options using a property file, you must configure the dataflow to expose stage options at runtime.
-For more information, see Adding Dataflow Runtime Options on page 161.
-For example, a dataflow options properties file for a dataflow that contains an Assign GeoTAX Info stage may look like this: OutputCasing=U UseStreetLevelMatching=N TaxKey=T Database.GTX=gsl Yes -р password The password of the user.
+For more information, see Adding Dataflow Runtime Options on page 168.
+For example, a dataflow options properties file for a dataflow that contains an Assign GeoTAX Info stage may look like this: OutputCasing=U UseStreetLevelMatching=N TaxKey=T Database.GTX=gsl Yes -p password The password of the user.
 No -r Specify this argument to return a detailed report about the job.
 This option only works if you also specify $-w$.
-The report contains this information: Position 1-Name of job Position 2-Job process ID Position 3-Status Position 4-Start Date/Time (MM/DD/YYYY HH:MM:SS) Position 5-End Date/Time (MM/DD/YYYY HH:MM:SS) Position 6-Number of successful records
+The report contains the following information: Position 1-Name of job Position 2-Job process ID Position 3-Status Position 4-Start Date/Time (MM/DD/YYYY HH:MM:SS) Position 5-End Date/Time (MM/DD/YYYY HH:MM:SS) Position 6-Number of successful records Position 7-Number of failed records Position 8-Number of malformed records

-Required Argument Description Position 7-Number of failed records Position 8-Number of malformed records Position 9-Currently unused For example: MySimpleJob 4 succeeded 04/09/2010 14:50:47 04/09/2010 14:50:47 100 0 0 The information is delimited using the delimiter specified in the $-\ensuremath{\mathtt{d}}$ argument.
+Required Argument Description Position 9-Currently unused For example: MySimpleJob 4 succeeded 04/09/2010 14:50:47 04/09/2010 14:50:47 100 0 0 The information is delimited using the delimiter specified in the $-\ensuremath{\mathtt{d}}$ argument.
 No -s port The socket (port) on which the Spectrum [TM] Technology Platform server is running.
 The default is 8080.
 No -t timeout Sets the timeout (in seconds) for synchronous mode.
-For information about synchronous mode, see the description of the $-w$ argument.
 The default is 3600.
 The maximum is 2147483.
 This is a global, aggregate timeout and represents the maximum time to wait for all spawned jobs to complete.
 Yes -u user name The login name of the user.
 No -v Return verbose output.
-No -M Runs job executor in synchronous mode.
+No -w Runs job executor in synchronous mode.
 This means that job executor remains running until the job completes.
-If you do not specify $-w$, job executor exits after starting the job.
-However, if the job reads from or writes to files on the server, job executor will run in synchronous mode even if you do not specify $-w$.
+If you do not specify $-w$, job executor exits after starting the job, unless the job reads from or writes to files on the server.
+In this case, job executor will run until all local files are processed, then exit.
 No StageName=Protocol:FileName Overrides the input or output file specified in Read from File or Write to File.
-For more information, see Overriding Job File Locations on page 141.
+For more information, see Overriding Job File Locations on page 148.
 No StageName:schema=Protocol:SchemaFile Overrides the file layout definition specified in Read from File or Write to File with one defined in a schema file.
-For more information, see Overriding the File Format at the Command Line on page 143.
+For more information, see Overriding the File Format at the Command Line on page 150.